DrEpico/event-manager/README.md

 - **`DeleteMenu(id)`**
   Deletes a Menu record by ID.

-> Although not required, I also kept the scaffolded GET and PUT methods and implemented DTO
+> Although not required, I also kept the scaffolded GET and PUT methods and implemented DTO.
+>
+> This method joins tables and shows a meaningful list of DTOs rather than the bare objects.
 > - **`GetMenus()`**:
 > Retrieves a list of menus.
 >